Understanding & Implementing Common Core Standards

 This computer-based instruction course is a self-supporting program that provides instruction, structured practice, and evaluation all on your home or school computer.
 Technical support information can be found in the Help section of your course.

-Facilitator: Professor Steven Dahl
+Professor Steven Dahl, M.Ed.

 Academic work submitted by the individual (such as papers, assignments, reports, tests) shall be the student’s own work or appropriately attributed, in part or in whole, to its correct source.
 Submission of commercially prepared (or group prepared) materials as if they are one’s own work is unacceptable.